What is telemetry: Understanding data collection for system optimization

 Types of telemetry data

 Telemetry data comes in various forms, each serving different monitoring purposes.
+Network telemetry data is crucial for monitoring network devices and infrastructure, providing real-time metrics such as device health, bandwidth usage, and operational status.
+This data is essential for maintaining optimal conditions and ensuring system reliability, especially in environments like data centers.
 Understanding these types helps organizations implement more effective monitoring strategies.

 Server telemetry